 Papa Westray is well-connected, both to the Orkney mainland and neighbouring Westray.

 Orkney Ferries currently operates sailings to the island on Tuesdays and Fridays.
-There are also regular passenger-only crossings on Mondays-Saturdays between Westray and Papa Westray, with a connecting bus service linking the ferry terminals.
+There are also daily passenger-only crossings between Westray and Papa Westray, with a connecting bus service linking the ferry terminals in Westray.

 Papa Westray also has daily flights with Loganair to and from Kirkwall.
 If you fly via Westray you'll also get to experience the world's shortest scheduled flight, which clocks in at under two minutes.
 Advance booking for all inter-isles flights in Orkney is essential, especially during the summer months.